eppineda/voice-lessons/README.md

 # voice-lessons
-browse catalog of singing lessons
+browse a catalog of singing lessons and, optionally, join a class